-Construction and operational noise emissions associated with this alternative are discussed in Volume 2, Chapter 6.
-Increases in noise emissions associated with implementation of the construction phase of this alternative with identified Best Management Practices (BMPs) would be less than significant.
+Construction and operational noise emissions associated with this alternative is discussed in Volume 2, Chapter 6.
+Increases in noise emissions associated with implementation of the construction phase of this alternative with identified best management practices would be less than significant.
 Therefore it is anticipated that overall impacts associated with noise to human health and safety would be less than significant.
 Operations associated with this alternative would be conducted in accordance with applicable AICUZ and other land use guidelines as appropriate; therefore, no long term impacts from noise to human health are anticipated.
-Hand grenade training range activities would have areas exposed to noise levels considered incompatible with residential use.
-Noise contours would extend onto adjacent lands in all directions from the range.
-Some adjacent lands include residential uses.
-Mitigation Measures to avoid this land use impact (i.e., acquire properties affected by hand grenade range noise) have been proposed to reduce land use compatibility impacts.
-The low frequency sound generated from hand grenades would be intermittent (only when training activities occur) and short term; this potential noise effect would not result in loss of hearing to residents.
-No long-term impacts from noise to human health are anticipated.

-Potential impacts to human health and safety from increased noise can be indirect or direct, short-or longterm, or permanent.
+Potential impacts to human health and safety from increased noise can be indirect or direct, and short-or long-term, or permanent.
 These impacts are a function of intensity and duration of noise.
-Indirect impacts to humans from noise can include annoyance, speech interference, difficulty concentrating, reduced efficiency, low morale, and adverse social behavior (OSHA 2009).
+Indirect impacts to humans from noise can include annoyance, speech interference, difficulty concentrating, reduced efficiency, low morale, and adverse social behavior (OSHA, 2009).

 The primary direct impacts of excessive noise exposure to human health and safety may include:

 - Acoustic trauma, a temporary or permanent hearing loss due to a sudden, intense acoustic or noise event (i.e., an explosion). - Tinnitus, a condition of "ringing in the ears."
 The predominant cause of tinnitus is long-term exposure to high sound levels, though it can also be caused by short-term exposure to very high sound levels, such as gunshots.
 Many people experience tinnitus during their lives.
 While the sensation is often only temporary, it can be both permanent and debilitating. - Noise-induced temporary threshold shift (NITTS) is a temporary loss in hearing sensitivity.
 NITTS may be the result of the acoustic reflex of the stapedial muscle; short-term exposure to noise; or, fatigue of the inner ear.
-With NITTS, hearing sensitivity would return to the pre-exposed level in a matter of hours or days, assuming that there is no continued exposure to excessive noise. - Noise-induced permanent threshold shift (NIPTS) is a permanent loss in hearing sensitivity due to the destruction of sensory cells in the inner ear.
+With NITTS, hearing sensitivity would return to the pre-exposed level in a matter of hours or days, assuming that there is not continued exposure to excessive noise. - Noise-induced permanent threshold shift (NIPTS) is a permanent loss in hearing sensitivity due to the destruction of sensory cells in the inner ear.
 NIPTS can be caused by long-term exposure to noise, or acoustic trauma.

 The noise analysis included estimation of Potential Hearing Loss (PHL).
 This analysis focuses on residents.
+The only residents exposed to 80 dB DNL or greater would be on-base at Andersen AFB, and only those associated with dormitory Buildings 25003 and 25017.
 The methodology for determining PHL employs the Leq24 metric (USEPA 1982).
 The estimated PHL for the no-action scenario would be approximately 3 dB.
 The estimated PHL for the proposed action would be identical to the no action (Czech 2009).
 Thus, this alternative would introduce no change to the no-action PHL and therefore considered less than significant.
 Based on the modeled noise for proposed activities, it is anticipated that overall impacts associated with noise to human health and safety would be less than significant.